-This system provides the facility to account for usage of certain of the computer's resources.
+This system provides the facility to account for usage of certain of the computer system's resources.
 Options can be chosen when your SINTRAN III is generated to permit accounting of:

-- 1. CPU time used for background users, RT programs and ND-500 users. - 2.
-Connect time for background users accessing a NORD-10, ND-100 or ND-500. - 3.
-Block I/O transfers through the file system (1K pages written to, or read from, files on disk). - 4.
-Number of pages printed on printers to which output is spooled using the ND Spooling System.
+- 1) CPU time used for background users, RT-programs and ND-500 users. - 2) Connect time, ie., the time you have been logged in on the computer, for background users accessing a NORD-10, ND-100 or ND-500. - 3) Block IO transfers through the file system (1K pages written to or read from files on disk). - 4) Number of pages printed on printers to which output is spooled using the ND Spooling System.